Types of Degrees Ethnic Studies Majors Are Getting

 Amount of Education Required for Careers Related to Ethnic Studies

-Some careers associated with ethnic studies require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with ethnic studies may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for ethnic studies careers below.

 |Education Level||Percentage of Workers|